-Sometimes it is possible to manage areas of a residential facility as separate unit or units, with no shared activities or staff.
+Sometimes it is possible to manage selected areas of a residential facility as a separate unit or units, with no shared activities or staff.

 Communal areas may need to be more closely supervised to ensure service users who are symptomatic or confirmed cases do not mix with others.

-If outbreak measures prove particularly challenging to implement or staffing capacity is low, communal areas may not be able to be used temporarily by service users who are not self-isolating.
+If outbreak measures prove particularly challenging to implement or staffing levels are low, communal areas may not be able to be used temporarily.

 They should be reopened as soon as practical.